mhaugrud/msumcspy/_sources/Dictionaries/TuplesandMutability.rst

    - On line 3, display the length of the tuple
    - On line 4, display the element at index 2 in the tuple
-   - Starting on line 5, write a loop that iterates over the **items** (not index) in the tuple and displays them
+   - Starting on line 5, write a loop that iterates over the tuple by **item** (not index) and displays the items

 As with strings, if we try to use item assignment to modify one of the elements of the tuple, we get an error.